MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/alerts/smart-detection-performance.md

 * Count of this operation requests on the day of the detection and seven days before.
 * Correlation between degradation in this operation and degradations in related dependencies.
 * Links to help you diagnose the problem.
-  * .NET profiler traces can help you view where operation time is spent.
-The link is available if .NET profiler trace examples exist for this operation.
+  * .NET Profiler traces can help you view where operation time is spent.
+The link is available if .NET Profiler trace examples exist for this operation.
   * Performance reports in Metric Explorer, where you can slice and dice time range/filters for this operation.
   * Search for this call to view specific call properties.
   * Failure reports - If count > 1, it means that there were failures in this operation that might have contributed to performance degradation.